Endle/ironCamel/design_doc.md

 IO
 ------
 There will be a read zone and write zone.
-In read zone, data will be loaded by a specifid schema.
+In read zone, data will be loaded by a specific schema.
 In write zone, only writeStr is allowed.
 This is inspired by Pig Script for Hadoop.

 Outside read/write zones, no operations with side effects are allowed.